 In the mid-1960s, Vivian Caver established race relations councils in white neighborhoods with a goal of opening housing to ethnic minorities.
 The groups petitioned the Seattle City Council to endow the City with the authority to investigate housing discrimination claims.
 The City Council passed an ordinance in 1968 to establish a Human Rights Commission, and Caver was hired that year.
 She was promoted in two years to assistant director, and, in 1975, to director.
 From 1981 to 1993, she served as administrator for the Girl Scouts of Western Washington.

 In 1986 and 1990, Caver campaigned for Washington State Representative, for the 37th Legislative District, Position no. 1.
 She lost both times in the Democratic primaries.
 But in January 1994, she was appointed to Position no. 2 after it was vacated by Gary Locke, who had been elected King County Executive.
 Her appointment ended after she lost the Democratic primary in November 1994.

-Today, Caver is the chair of Women in Unity, an organization of black women that evaluates candidates for public office.
+Caver formerly served as the chair of Women in Unity, an organization of black women that evaluates candidates for public office.
 The Vivian Caver Diversity Award is given each year by the Girl Scouts of Western Washington.

 Vivian Leona Caver died on August 22nd, 2021 at the age of 93 years old.
 Caver is survived by her daughters, Adrienne Caver-Hall, Denise C. Coleman, and Cecilia Byndloss.